fangpinsern/Learning/Part3/README.md

 \*\*NOTE: These are just names that I made up

 Middleware can be non route specific as well.
-It be used before every request regardless of route, or just access to some routes.
+It can be used before every request regardless of route, or just access to some routes.

 One common example is the `express.json()` code we used previously to help us extract POST request body from the request.

 You can write your own middlewares to do other stuff as well.
-Some examples include protecting routes, decode certain information for easy access within the routes, etc.
+Some examples include protecting routes, decoding certain information for easy access within the routes, etc.

 Here we will be doing some "decoding" of information sent and send them on to the routes.
 In this example, the client sends a request with a body that includes the userId.

 ```
 {
-    "userid": 1
+    "userId": 1
 }
 ```